GothicKit/ZenKit/readme.md

 _phoenix_ is currently only tested on Linux and while Windows _should_ be supported you might run into issues.
 If so, feel free to create an issue or open a merge request.
 You will need

-* A working compiler which supports C++20, like Clang or GCC
+* A working compiler which supports C++17, like GCC 9
 * CMake 3.10 or above
 * Git